Schemas

 0 or 1 argument element to declare the command-line of the job’s invocation.

-0 or more profile elements to abstract away site-specific or job-specific details.
+0 or more profile array to abstract away site-specific or job-specific details.

 0 or 1 stdin element to link a logical file the the job’s standard input.